-See why IRI Voracity® is a better choice for manipulating and managing enterprise data than megavendor ETL tools, Hadoop® distributions, specialty software products, and Apache® projects.
+Learn why IRI Voracity® is a better choice for manipulating and managing enterprise data than legacy ETL tools, specialty software products, and complex Apache® projects.

-As with its constituent tools for DW/BI, data and sort migration, data masking and test data, IRI Voracity competes on the basis of speed, ease, versatility, and value.
+As with its constituent tools for BI/DW operations, big data processing, data and database migration, data cleansing, masking, and test data generation, IRI Voracity as an end-to-end platform itself also competes compellingly across speed, ease, versatility, and value metrics.

 Voracity has the best E, T, and L performance without Hadoop, plus multiple Hadoop options for unlimited scalability.